ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/java/java_packethandler.md

 - Detailed Description

    This function calls either `bulkReadTx1` or `bulkReadTx2` function depending on the `protocol_version`.
-The function intends simultaneous multiple Dynamixel control by writing different length of data to the different address on the Dynamixel control table.
+The function intends simultaneous multiple DYNAMIXEL's control by writing different length of data to the different address on the DYNAMIXEL control table.
 The function constructs the transmission packet with bulk read instruction, and starts `txPacket`.
 Then the function calls `setPacketTimeout` function when `txPacket` succeeds.
 The communication result and the hardware error are available when the function is terminated.

 ##### bulkWriteTxOnly
 - Syntax